Skip to main content

 • Client-side Stripe Payment Element confirmation

-• Clive transaction orchestration + webhook finalization
+• Clive transaction orchestration + partner webhook finalization

 This aligns directly with:

-• POST /transactions/initialize
+• POST /transactions/checkout-intent

 Step-by-step sequence

-1) Initialize in Clive
+1) Create checkout intent in Clive

 Persist: